VOAD: Informal VOAD Networks (Meaning #3)

 The third meaning of the term "VOAD" refers to the broad informal, local network of voluntary organizations that assist in disaster recovery.
 These larger informal coalitions extend deep into the local community to include more traditional community non-profits, connections with local businesses, churches, etc. Such organizations may or may not be formally affiliated with a VOAD Chapter (Meaning #2).
 For example, during the Long Term Recovery phase, an Unmet Needs Committee of a Long Term Recovery Group may have special relationships with local businesses or non-profit organizations who donate goods or services to clients.
 These businesses and non-profit organizations do not identify themselves as VOADs (Meaning #4) or formally affiliate with a VOAD chapter (Meaning #2), but they are a part of the larger VOAD network (Meaning #3).

 For most VOAD Member Organizations (Meaning #4), the primary value of VOAD (Meanings #1-3) participation is access to enhance relationships.
-During a disaster, the value of relationships, access to resources, and pre-established roles and responsibilities cannot be understated.
+During a disaster, the value of relationships, access to resources, and pre-established roles and responsibilities cannot be overstated.